awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Js.05.md

  To delete the `Movies` table:

-1. Copy and paste the following program into a file named `MoviesDeleteTable.html`:
+1. Copy the following program and paste it into a file named `MoviesDeleteTable.html`\.

    ```
    <!--